tash-g/WAAL-infrasound/README.md

 ## Overview
 This repository contains scripts and data to recreate the main results and figures of the following manuscript:

-Albatross movement suggests sensitivity to infrasound cues at sea (2023).
-Gillies N*, Martin Lopez LM*, den Ouden OFC, Assink JD, Basille M, Clay T, Clusella-Trullas S, Joo R, Weimerskirch H, Zampolli M, Zeyl JN, Patrick SC. _PNAS_.
+Albatross movement suggests sensitivity to infrasound cues at sea.
+(2023) Gillies N*, Martin Lopez LM*, den Ouden OFC, Assink JD, Basille M, Clay T, Clusella-Trullas S, Joo R, Weimerskirch H, Zampolli M, Zeyl JN, Patrick SC. _PNAS_.
 120 (42) e2218679120.
 DOI: https://doi.org/10.1073/pnas.2218679120

 Note that microbarom sound maps are very large and therefore not available with this repository.
 Please get in touch if you are interested in using these data.